 As she finished making the flan she reflected that the Spanish Flu was a tiddler compared with the Black Death; that had killed around a third of the population of Europe and life, if you could hang onto it, was never the same again.
 ‘Who needs war?’ she thought, ‘when nature just needs to be invited in.’

 The buzzer let her know the oven was hot enough and she slipped the flan in and set the timer.
 Cooking for one.
 She was getting used to that.
 Both the kids were in London, one a nurse and the other…well doing what she could.
 Acting wasn’t much of a profession at the best of times.
 Now it seemed like another none-job.
 Difficult to see much point in acting without an audience.
 Virtual theatre?
 Well a lot of people seemed to be living virtual lives so why not?
 On their phones most of the time, even before all this, and now zooming and skyping and all the rest.
 She had to admit she still preferred talking to people rather than screens but the only time she felt she was in the right rather than out of step was when a young parent with a baby in a pushchair crossed her path on a mobile rather than engaging with their baby.
 ‘Some opportunities missed are gone forever’, she thought sadly.
 So Izzy was volunteering not acting now for the most part.
 And God, what stories she could tell.
-She might be young but she knew enough not to tell her mother everything she saw, especially now she was alone.
+She might be young but she knew enough not to tell her everything she saw, especially now she was alone.

 And she was truly home alone.
-She’d lost her mother in April at the start of the pandemic, like too many others.
+She’d lost her aunt in April at the start of the pandemic, like too many others.
 Then she had lost her partner of 15 years, not to the virus; he’d just had enough and gone, she didn’t know where.
 Lock down had been hard on both of them but she couldn’t really blame their break-up on the virus; it had been coming for a while.
 And, to be honest, most of the time she didn’t really miss him; he’d been more a habit than a life partner in the end, like a watch still worn when broken.

 “It’s the quiet that gets to me more than anything,” she said and crossed the floor to switch on the TV.
 “Only I don’t want more news.
 I’ve had enough news.”